compphil2mmae/compphil2mmae.github.io/content/post/240724_Promotion-Cacean/index.en.md

 title: Sebastian Cacean completes his PhD
 subtitle:  Congratulations from CompPhil²MMAE!
-summary: Sebastian Cacean has successfully completed his PhD on the topic *Content Analysis of Argumentation Structures --The Role of Reliability in Argument Mapping*.
+summary: Sebastian Cacean has successfully completed his PhD on the topic *Content Analysis of Argumentation Structures -- The Role of Reliability in Argument Mapping*.
 The entire CompPhil²MMAE team would like to congratulate him!
 authors: [sebastian.cacean,gregor.betz]
 tags: [news, highlight]
 categories: []